Lesotho's army withdraws as calls mount for PM to resign - Journal du Cameroun

 Dropped by his own party, the Convention of all Basotho (ABC), Thabane has promised to retire by the end of July because of his age but the ABC and the opposition demand his immediate departure.

-ABC deputy leader Professor Nqosa Mahao said the party was “seriously concerned” that the prime minister was hellbent on misusing security agencies to derail a multi-sector reform process inspired by the South African Development Community.
+ABC deputy leader Professor Nqosa Mahao said the party was “seriously concerned” that the prime minister was determined to misuse security agencies to derail a multi-sector reform process inspired by the South African Development Community.

-In a joint statement with opposition groups like the Democratic Congress, Basotho National Party and Popular Front for Democracy, Mahao said “the prime minister’s actions clearly points out that he is no longer fit to hold office”.
+In a joint statement with opposition groups including the Democratic Congress, Basotho National Party and Popular Front for Democracy, Mahao said: “The prime minister’s actions clearly point out that he is no longer fit to hold office.

 “To protect his own integrity, we therefore advised the prime minister to reconsider and leave office ahead of the time that he had communicated to Basotho.”